SENZO-NCEKANA/Django-News-Application/README.md

 └── README.md             # This file
 ```

-## Author
+## About

-This project was created as part of a Capstone Project –Consolidation Task.
+This project was built as part of a Capstone Project – Consolidation Task.